 Harry is the CEO and Co-founder of Standing Voice and an award-winning British documentary filmmaker and photographer.
 Harry’s films have screened on television, in cinemas and at film festivals in over sixty countries worldwide.
 His films have won many international awards, including the 2013 Best Feature Documentary at the One World Media Awards.
 Born out of the extraordinary global response to his BBC and ITVS International feature documentary In the Shadow of the Sun, Standing Voice is a frontline organisation founded to advance the human rights of people with albinism in East Africa by promoting social change.
 Having worked alongside this marginalised group for over a decade, Harry has brought this issue to the forefront of global discussion in some of the highest-profile arenas around the world.

-Jon Beale is Standing Voice's Managing Director and is responsible for the charity's global operations.
+Jon Beale is Standing Voice's Director of Development and is responsible for the charity's global operations.
 He has extensive experience promoting social justice through organisations in Africa and in the UK.
 Jon has worked with a number of groups facing societal challenges, including torture survivors, political detainees, asylum seekers, orphaned children in rural Kenya, children with autism and ADHD, and people with albinism in Tanzania.
 Jon is also an experienced researcher, with a particular interest in the cyclical nature of trauma in society and the impact of conflict and extremism on human rights in Africa.
 Prior to Standing Voice's establishment Jon worked as Swahili Translator for In the Shadow of the Sun.
 He holds a First Class degree in African Language (Swahili) and Culture from SOAS (School of Oriental and African Studies), London.

 Dr Rebecca Kammer is Standing Voice's Vision Programme Director across Tanzania.
 She has been an Associate Professor of Optometry and Chief of Low Vision at the Southern California College of Optometry (SCCO) for thirteen years.
 She has Diplomate status in the American Academy of Optometry and several awards for leadership in the field.
 That same year, she completed her PhD in Education, which focused specifically on innovative teaching that promotes critical thinking.
 Since 2010 Dr Kammer has provided vision care to over 600 people with albinism in Tanzania.
 She resides in the U.S. but visits Tanzania at least twice a year to oversee delivery of the Standing Voice Vision Programme.